 The company became Ardian.

 With its employees as the largest shareholder group, Ardian continues to invest in a way that responsibly creates enduring value, superior returns and shared outcomes for investors, partners, portfolio companies and their employees.
-The new premium investment company has 130 portfolio companies, $47bn of assets under management, 10 offices around the world and 300 investors worldwide – more than half of which are based outside Europe.
+In 2013, the new premium investment company has 130 portfolio companies, $47bn of assets under management, 10 offices around the world and 300 investors worldwide – more than half of which are based outside Europe.